husky0787/multi-agents-for-financial-analysis/README.md

 ## Streamlit Version (Alternative Interface)

+1. **Download and Prepare the Notebook:**

     - The Streamlit version replaces the Gradio UI with a more conversational chat-style interface, supporting session history and optional technical indicator charts (e.g., RSI line charts).
 It uses the same agents and APIs but offers better layout flexibility and data visualization.

+2. **Install Dependencies (Updated for Streamlit):**
+     - Run the following cell in Colab:

+     ```python
+    !pip install streamlit==1.38.0 pandas==2.2.2 requests==2.32.3 langchain_openai==0.2.1 tavily-python==0.5.0 yfinance==0.2.43 pandas_ta==0.3.14b0 pyngrok
+     ```
 ## Example Query

 - Provide a comprehensive analysis of AAPL stock including fundamental, technical, and sentiment aspects.